 According to research, there has been a steady increase in the demand for smart home technology over the past six years.
-The common updates homeowners want included are lighting fixtures, home security, entertainment features, and climate control systems.
+The common updates homeowners want to be included are lighting fixtures, home security, entertainment features, and climate control systems.
 Having complete control of your home at the touch of a button is quite convenient, especially for people with demanding careers.

 5. Better outdoor spaces

 Spending time in nature reduces stress levels and boosts health.
 However, you don’t have to live next to the Amazon forest to enjoy it.
 Outdoor living spaces offer the same benefits.
-They should be functional as well as being aesthetically pleasing.
+They should be functional as well as aesthetically pleasing.
 Adding features that reduce the need to go back indoors encourages you to spend more time in these spaces.
 Also, it is important to erect barriers that protect you from harsh weather elements.
 Awnings, outdoor kitchens, durable outdoor furniture, and fireplaces are some of the most pleasing features of better outdoor spaces.

 Outdoor showers have also become a big part of outdoor living spaces.
-Just like the indoor showers, their technology allows you to control the water temperature and flow.
+Just like indoor showers, their technology allows you to control the water temperature and flow.
 Thus, they can be used in any kind of weather.
 Also, their style and decor complement the outdoor living style.

 Outdoor furniture has also changed for the better with the introduction of better raw materials which produce more durable and elegant pieces.
 Additionally, finer options in outdoor fireplaces and entertainment features have been a game-changer in outdoor living.